Entanglement and the density matrix renormalisation group in the generalised Landau paradigm

 In left canonical form, the Schmidt values $\lambda$ of the reduced density matrix obtained by tracing out all the sites to the right of the site $\msf i$ are then given by the spectrum of $\rho_\msf i$ defined as

-As reviewed above, a crucial step of the two-site DMRG algorithm amounts to decomposing the two-site MPS tensor solving the combined least-squares problem into single-site MPS tensors $A$.
+These density matrices are block diagonal, with blocks labelled by $\psi$-projective irreducible representations of the subgroup $H$.
+As reviewed above, a crucial step of the two-site DMRG algorithm amounts to decomposing the two-site MPS tensor that solves the combined least-squares problem into single-site MPS tensors $A$.
 Specifically, consider a tensor whose entries are of the form

 Keeping the gauge degree of freedom $V_2$ fixed, one considers the matrix $B^{V_2}$ with entries

 Performing a singular value decomposition yields a factorisation of the form $B^{V_2} = M^{V_2} \Sigma^{V_2} (N^{V_2})^\dagger$, where $M$ and $N$ are unitary matrices, while $\Sigma^{V_2}$ is a diagonal matrix.
 The entries of $\Sigma$ are all positive and are referred to as the singular values of $B^{V_2}$.
 Truncating the singular values to the desired precision $\lambda_\text{min}$ yields the low-rank approximation